Skip to Main Content

 Working Papers

-Married men work substantially more hours than men who have never been married, even after controlling for observables.
-Panel data reveal that much of this gap is attributable to an increase in work in the years leading up to marriage.
-Two potential explanations for this increase are: (i) men hit by positive labor market shocks are more likely to marry; and (ii) the prospect of marriage increases men's labor supply.
-We quantify the relative importance of these two channels using a structural life-cycle model of marriage and labor supply.
-Our calibration implies that marriage substantially increases male labor supply.
-Counterfactual simulations suggest that if men were unable to marry, prime-age male work hours would fall by 7%, and if marriage rates fell to the extent observed, men born around 1980 would work 2% fewer hours than men born around 1960.
+Married men work more hours than men who have never been married.
+Fixed effect regressions reveal that part of this gap is attributable to an increase in work around the time of marriage.
+Two potential explanations for the increase are: (i) men hit by positive labor market shocks are more likely to marry; and (ii) marriage leads men to work more hours.
+Using a structural life-cycle model, we find that marriage substantially increases male hours of work.
+Counterfactual simulations suggest that declining marriage rates account for roughly half of the fall in prime age male hours observed over recent decades.

 DOI: https://doi.org/10.21144/wp23-02